sindresorhus/capture-website/readme.md

 $ npm install capture-website
 ```

-Note to Linux users: If you get a "No usable sandbox!" error, you need to enable [system sandboxing](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#setting-up-chrome-linux-sandbox).
+Note to Linux users: If you get a sandbox-related error, you need to enable [system sandboxing](#im-getting-a-sandbox-related-error).

 ## Usage